-We invite your participation in the activities of our department, whether as attendees of department-sponsored events, creators of the events themselves (presentations by alumni and other friends of Foreign Languages), visitors to campus, or financial donors.
+We invite your participation in the activities of our department, whether as attendees of department-sponsored events, creators of the events themselves (presentations by alumni and other friends of World Languages and Literatures), visitors to campus, or financial donors.

-Donate online using a credit card to fund some of the projects and activities of the Department of Foreign Languages.
+Donate online using a credit card to fund some of the projects and activities of the Department of World Languages and Literatures.

-To designate to a particular language area or project, use the Other Restricted Purpose form and type “Foreign Languages” and the particular area.
+To designate to a particular language area or project, use the Other Restricted Purpose form and type "World Languages and Literatures" and the particular area.

 Student Scholarships for language majors and minors.
-Specifically, we are working to fund seven $3,000 grants, one for each of our language areas, and five $2,000 scholarships for participants in our Summer Translation Institute.
+Specifically, we are working to fund seven $3,000 grants, one for each of our language areas, and five $2,000 scholarships for participants in our Summer Translation Program.

 Student Emergency Fund.
 This fund will provide immediate help